-The consent of landlords to transfer English leasehold property and the consent or waiver of rights of lenders to transfer English lawgoverned loans is ordinarily required in connection with the acquisition of a company, business or assets.
+The consent of landlords to transfer English leasehold property and the consent or waiver of rights of lenders to transfer English law-governed loans is ordinarily required in connection with the acquisition of a company, business or assets.
 Where security has been granted pursuant to English law over the assets of a company or business, releases and non-crystallisation certificates will normally be required.

-Where certain assets to be transferred are required to be registered under English law, the transfer of ownership will only be completed once the relevant register is updated.
+Where certain assets to be transferred are required to be registered under English law, the transfer of ownership will be completed only once the relevant register is updated.